Skip to main content

 The minSdkVersion version number in your build.gradle should not be less than 21.

-To add the SDK to your app, please follow the following steps:
+To add the SDK to your app, please follow these steps:

-1. Add this dependency to your project’s build.gradle or settings.gradle under the allprojects block
+1. Add the following dependency to your project’s build.gradle or settings.gradle file under the allprojects block

 Groovy